 We believe we must recruit and retain executive officers with significant and diverse experience and skills to properly execute our business plan.
-In order to compete with larger Peer Companies for appropriately qualified officers who are capable of handling a high degree of responsibility, we often pay compensation levels that are greater than those of mid-sized Peer Companies with total revenues comparable to ours.
+In order to compete with larger Peer Companies (two of which are also headquartered in Oklahoma City) for appropriately qualified officers who are capable of handling a high degree of responsibility, we often pay compensation levels that are greater than those of mid-sized Peer Companies with total revenues comparable to ours.
 With the advice of Longnecker, our Compensation Committee may periodically review and update the companies that comprise our Peer Companies in order to continually make informed decisions regarding our executive compensation program.

-At the time of the December 2010 compensation review, the amount of total direct compensation provided to our Chief Executive Officer ranked above and equal to the 90th percentiles of such amounts provided to executive officers at mid-sized Peer Companies and large Peer Companies, respectively.
-The amount of total direct compensation provided to our other named executive officers ranked below the 75th and 50th percentiles of the amounts of total direct compensation provided to executive officers at mid-sized Peer Companies and large Peer Companies, respectively.
+At the time of the December 2011 compensation review, the amount of total direct compensation to be provided to our Chief Executive Officer was intended to be above and below the 90th percentiles of such amounts provided to chief executive officers at mid-sized Peer Companies and large Peer Companies, respectively.
+We intend for the amount of total direct compensation to be provided to our other named executive officers to be above the 90th and below the 50th percentiles of the amounts of total direct compensation provided to executive officers at mid-sized Peer Companies and large Peer Companies, respectively.
 The table below illustrates how each named executive officer's total cash compensation and long-term incentive compensation (which, at the Company, is comprised of restricted stock awards) compare to similar compensation for comparable positions at mid-sized Peer Companies and large Peer Companies.

-Named Executive Officer Total Cash Compensation at Mid-Sized Peer Companies Total Cash Compensation at Large Peer Companies Long-Term Incentive Compensation at Mid-Sized Peer Companies Long-Term Incentive Compensation at Large Peer Companies Tom L. Ward Above 90th percentile Below 75th percentile Above 90th percentile At 90 th percentile Matthew K. Grubb Above 90th percentile Below 75 th percentile Below 75th percentile Below 50 th percentile Dirk M. Van Doren Above 90th percentile Below 75 th percentile Below 90th percentile Below 50 th percentile Todd N. Tipton At 75 th percentile Below 50 th percentile Below 50 th percentile Below 50 th percentile Rodney E. Johnson Below 90 th percentile Below 75 th percentile Below 50 th percentile Below 50 th percentile
+Named Executive Officer Total Cash Compensation at Mid-Sized Peer Companies Total Cash Compensation at Large Peer Companies Long-Term Incentive Compensation at Mid-Sized Peer Companies Long-Term Incentive Compensation at Large Peer Companies Tom L. Ward Above 90th percentile Below 75th percentile Above 90th percentile Below 90th percentile Matthew K. Grubb Above 90th percentile Below 75th percentile Above 90th percentile Below 75th percentile James D. Bennett Above 90th percentile Below 75th percentile Below 75th percentile Below 50th percentile Todd N. Tipton Below 75th percentile Below 50th percentile Below 75th percentile Below 50th percentile Rodney E. Johnson Above 90th percentile Below 90th percentile Below 90th percentile Below 50th percentile